 Boswell became the church’s sixth senior minister in 2015, following a two-year gap since the resignation of his predecessor, Stephen Shoemaker.
 One of the church’s best-known previous pastors was Carlyle Marney.

 In his Nov.
-10 sermon the Sunday after the presidential election, Boswell said he and many of those in the congregation “need time now to grieve, to cover our mirrors, to render our garments, to sit and sat cloth and ashes, to scream, to weep, to mourn, to howl at the moon if necessary.
+10 sermon the Sunday after the presidential election, Boswell said he and many of those in the congregation “need time now to grieve, to cover our mirrors, to render our garments, to sit in sack cloth and ashes, to scream, to weep, to mourn, to howl at the moon if necessary.
 But as we grieve, we must remember Paul’s words from one Thessalonians 4.
 Yes, we are people who grieve, but we do not grieve as people who have no hope.”

 He said there is only one democratic election recorded in all of Scripture.
 “It was hosted by Pontius Pilate in Jerusalem where he gave the crowd a choice of who they would elect to pardon — Jesus of Nazareth or Jesus Barabbas.
 It was a choice between two versions of the Jewish religion, two viewpoints of the empire, two valleys by which to travel, two visions of salvation and the future.
 But fundamentally, if you look carefully, it was the choice between a healer from Galilee and an extremist who led an insurrection at the Capitol where people were murdered.
 That’s the choice, and the crowd chose Barabbas.”